mtrew2015/Portfolio/README.md

 ### Front End Framework
 I used React JS since it's just a great framework for combining JavaScript and HTML into a nice, clean, single page application.
 It works really well in a dynamic porfolio situation.

+I have styled the page using Node-SASS since it works seamlessly with React JS and it makes styling more streamlined and straightforward.